GonghuaLi/Macaca_30tissue_aging/Readme.md

 **rootdir <- "/home/ligh/pubproject/MCMT/"**   to  your own path, such as **rootdir <- "/your/path/"**

-**Note:** in your path, a "data" subdirectory is required for reproduce our results, which contains all data that is available at figshare ((https://doi.org/10.6084/m6089.figshare.26963386).
+**Note:** in your path, a "data" subdirectory is required for reproduce our results, which is available at figshare ((https://doi.org/10.6084/m6089.figshare.26963386).

 ### Generate HTML Report